ardangelo/beepy-ppa/docs/quick-start.md

 The display driver automatically adds terminal configuration lines to the Raspberry Pi `cmdline.txt` file at `/boot/firmware/cmdline.txt`.
 It configures the Linux framebuffer, including font size.
 You can edit this file from your computer by inserting the microSD card and editing the file on the boot partition at `/boot/firmware/cmdline.txt`.

-The `cmdline.txt` option `fbcon=font:VGA8x8` configures default font to a usable size, resulting in dimensions of 30 rows and 50 columns.
+The `cmdline.txt` option `fbcon=font:VGA8x8` configures a default font size of 30 rows and 50 columns.
 This can be changed to `font:VGA8x16` for a larger font, but you may have rendering problems with such small terminal dimensions.
 More fonts and options for the `fbcon` module can be found at <https://www.kernel.org/doc/Documentation/fb/fbcon.txt>.

 ## First-boot setup